irebernardidev/Wine-Time-MP1/README.md

 ## Credits
 The website was built by the developer.
-The webpages use images from Freepik, Pixabay and Adobe Stock free licence libreries, and icons from Font Awesome.
+The webpages use images from [Freepik](https://www.freepik.com/), [Pixabay](https://pixabay.com/), [Adobe Stock](https://www.stock.adobe.com/) and [Canva](https://www.canva.com/) free licence libreries, and icons from Font Awesome.

 ### Content